-Allegations of stalking in the Dallas-Fort Worth metroplex can arise in a number of situations.
+Allegations of Stalking / Aggravated Stalking in the Dallas-Fort Worth metroplex can arise in a number of situations.
 A common situation occurs when a relationship ends and one party still wants to maintain contact with the other.
-In other case, accusations of stalking are levied with no evidence other than the word of the alleged victim.
+In other cases, accusations of stalking are levied with no evidence other than the word of the alleged victim.

 Law enforcement officers in Texas have the authority to immediately arrest anyone without a warrant.
 To do so, the officer must have probable cause that an offense occurred.
-This means any accusations of stalking could immediately result in an arrest, regardless if a proper investigation took place.
+This means any accusations of Stalking / Aggravated Stalking could immediately result in an arrest, regardless of whether a proper investigation took place.

 Stalking or aggravated stalking charges can result in serious penalties and repercussions.
 However, it is important to know that if you have been charged with a stalking offense, you do not necessarily have to face a conviction.

 The state prosecutor must first prove you committed every element of the offense beyond a reasonable doubt.
 It is often difficult to meet this burden of proof.
-If the judge or jury have any doubt you committed any element to your alleged stalking offense, the charges against you may be reduced or even dismissed.
+If the judge or jury has any doubt you committed any element to your alleged stalking offense, the charges against you may be reduced or even dismissed.
 Therefore, it is essential to contact an experienced criminal defense lawyer in Dallas to help you create the best legal strategy for your particular situation.

 Stalking / Aggravated Stalking Defense Lawyer in Irving, Dallas, Carrolton, Richardson, TX

 Stalking Offenses in Fort Worth

 - knows or reasonably believes will be perceived as threatening to cause bodily injury or death to the alleged victim, a family member or household member of the alleged victim, or another person the alleged victim is dating;

 - knows or reasonably believes will be perceived as threatening to cause damage to the alleged victim’s property;

 - knows will cause the alleged victim, a family member or household member, or person they are dating to fear death, bodily harm, or property damage;